tennoujikotarou/i-doubt-it-card-game/README.md

 ###Extra

 * Player can decide to pass not to play the card.
+ The rank counter still increasing each skip call or staying until a player play a card, will be defined by the rule.
  If a player decide to pass his / her turn:
  * He / she can only have a few number of turn skip, and
  * He / she cannot play any card until next round (optional)